knative/docs/docs/serving/services/storage.md

-# Configuring storage for Knative services
+# Volume Support for Knative services

-Knative Serving integrates with K8s storage capabilities via supporting a subset of ephemeral storage volumes and via PersistentVolumeClaims(PVCs) volume types.
+By default Serving supports the mounting the [volume types](https://kubernetes.io/docs/concepts/storage/volumes):`emptyDir`, `secret`, `configMap` and `projected`.
+[PersistentVolumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) are supported but require a [feature flag](../configuration/feature-flags.md) to be enabled.

-In detail Knative Serving supports emptyDir by default, secret, configmap, projection and PVCs volume types.
+!!! warning
-For more details on volume configuration check the related [feature flags](../configuration/feature-flags.md) when applicable.
+    Mounting large volumes may add considerable overhead to the application's start up time.

-Here is an example of using PVCs:
+Here is an example of using a persistent volume claim with a Knative Service:

 ```yaml
 apiVersion: serving.knative.dev/v1